vskokov/McDijet/README.md

 	```
 	./mc_dijet.x > output.dat
 	```
+  By default 30 000 events will be produced and stored in the file output.dat.

 * If you would like to directly plot this output then you would probably want to remove header and "Events processed ..."